Guide to Space Center Houston's Stars & STEM

 What is your refund policy?

-Cancellations to your reservations may be made up until two weeks before the date of your Stars & STEM event.
+Cancellations to your reservations may be made up until four weeks before the date of your Stars & STEM event.

-Refunds will only be given up until two weeks before the date of your Stars & STEM event.
+Refunds will only be given up until four weeks before the date of your Stars & STEM event.

-COVID-related cancellations made less than two weeks away from your event will be considered on a case-by-case basis for refund if rescheduling is not possible.
+COVID-related cancellations made less than four weeks away from your event will be considered on a case-by-case basis for refund if rescheduling is not possible.

 If Space Center Houston cancels your event due to bad weather or other unforeseen circumstances, we will either refund you, or you can apply your tickets to another Stars & STEM date.